-The President's budget for FY 2019 requests \$3.1 million for the Administrative Conference of the United States (ACUS).
-ACUS submits this justification in support of the Administration's request that Congress maintain ACUS's existing annual appropriation of \$3.1 million for FY 2019.
+The President's budget for FY 2020 requests \$3.1 million for the Administrative Conference of the United States (ACUS).
+ACUS submits this justification in support of the Administration's request that Congress maintain ACUS's existing annual appropriation of \$3.1 million for FY 2020.

 ACUS is a unique executive branch agency whose principal mission is to recommend improvements in agency rulemaking, adjudication, and other regulatory processes to the President, federal agencies, Congress, and the federal judiciary.
-Recommendations are designed, in the words of the Administrative Conference Act, to (1) ensure that federal agencies' "regulatory activities . . . are carried out expeditiously in the public interest," (2) "promote more effective participation and efficiency in the rulemaking process," (3) "reduce unnecessary litigation in the regulatory process," (4) "improve the use of science" in that process, and (5) "improve the effectiveness of laws applicable" to that process.
-5 U.S.C. § 591.
-Through its Office of the Chairman, ACUS also assists individual agencies to improve programs, publishes sourcebooks of enormous value to both the government and public, and provides nonpartisan advice to executive branch officials and members of Congress and their staffs.
-ACUS's work improves the efficiency and fairness of government processes.
-It also saves money for the taxpayers, which well exceeds its annual appropriation.
+Recommendations are designed, in the words of the Administrative Conference Act, to (1) "protect private rights," (2) ensure that federal agencies' "regulatory activities . . . are carried out expeditiously in the public interest," (3) "promote more effective participation and efficiency in the rulemaking process," (4) "reduce unnecessary litigation in the regulatory process," (5) "improve the use of science" in that process, and (6) "improve the effectiveness of laws applicable" to that process.
+(5 U.S.C. § 591.)